Manchini1337/FoodFormTask/README.md

 ### `npm run test`

 Launches the test runner.
-The addition of '--verbose' flag displays individual test results with the test suite hierarchy.
+The addition of '--verbose' flag inside the script command displays individual test results with the test suite hierarchy.